appsmithorg/appsmith-docs/widget-reference/multiselect.md

 */
 ```

-Read more about submitting Input data to an API below
+Read more about submitting Input data to an API below.

 [Sending widget data in post body](multiselect.md)